Old Fashioned Chocolate Chess pie is a terrific treat.

-The ingredients for this easy Chocolate Chess Pie are a staple in most pantries which makes it a go-to pie for holidays or anytime.
+The ingredients for this easy dessert are a staple in most pantries, which makes it a go-to pie for holidays or anytime.
 They include sugar, salt, cocoa powder, cornmeal, butter, buttermilk, and eggs.

 Chess Pie is a Southern specialty.
 It has a simple filling of eggs, sugar, butter, and a small amount of cornmeal and flour.
 Yes, Cornmeal!
 Do not worry.
 You cannot taste the cornmeal, and magically this pie comes out smooth and creamy.
-Chess pie is a and Egg Custard Pie.
-If you have had either one of these pies, they have similar ingredients but with a slightly different taste and texture.
+Chess pie is a cousin to a Buttermilk Pie.
+They have similar ingredients but with a slightly different taste and texture.

 Chess Pie A Holiday Tradition For Decades